Poppy Clements, Chair Community Volunteer

 Buck Williams Financial Advisor

 Buck Williams, CFP® is a Financial Advisor with The Beard, Williams, Chappell Group at UBS Private Wealth Management.
 They focus their time working with 50-60 successful families, executives, foundations, endowments and corporate entities.
 Buck's community involvement is centered on the things he is most passionate about: youth development, education, and the outdoors.
-Currently Buck serves on the Finance and Audit Committee for the Jacksonville Public Education Fund.
-He is actively involved with the Sanctuary on 8th Street serving as Chaplain on the Board of Directors.
+He is actively involved with the Sanctuary on 8th Street serving as Treasurer on the Board of Directors.
 His other involvement includes being Chairman of the Troop Committee for Boy Scout Troop 26 at St. Mark's Episcopal Church.
 Buck is a member of the St. Vincent's Shircliff Society and also a graduate of the Weaver Philanthropic Initiative Class of 2015.
 Buck, a 4th generation Jacksonville native, graduated from the University of Florida where he earned his bachelor’s degree in Food and Resource Economics and a minor in Business Administration.
 Before the University of Florida, he attended St. Johns Country Day School in Orange Park, FL.
 Buck and his wife Susannah currently reside in Ortega with their daughter Bebe and yellow lab Bertie.
-Outside of UBS, Buck enjoys playing golf and tennis and spending time in the outdoors hunting and fishing.

 The Honorable Paula D. Wright, ex officio Duval County School Board